Requires Employers To Provide A Safe Workplace

 But it's not just about avoiding fines.

 Companies that actually live the clause — not just perform compliance — see something different.
-And workers who speak up because they trust leadership.
-Practically speaking, that trust compounds.
 Lower turnover.
 Fewer near-misses.
+Still, workers who speak up because they trust leadership.
+That trust compounds.
 It becomes a competitive advantage.

 I talked to a plant manager in Wisconsin last year.
 She said, "We stopped chasing OSHA standards and started asking our crews what scares them.
-On the flip side, the standards are the floor.
-Also, injury rate dropped 60% in two years.
+Here's the thing — injury rate dropped 60% in two years.
+Think about it: the standards are the floor.
 Listening is the ceiling.

 How It Works (or How to Actually Comply)